 Including the DOB adjustment, this year’s budget will depend on at least $5.7 billion in temporary federal “stimulus” funding.
 This equates to $5.7 billion in recurring state spending that must be permanently cut or funded with tax increases in order to balance the budget after the stimulus expires—which could be as soon as this year.

 As usual, the Legislature failed to produce an updated financial plan clarifying expenditure totals before it voted on the budget.
 Paterson’s DOB is not expected to release its own complete update until 30 days after the passage of the last budget bill—which will be around July 28.

 The 2010-11 budget will be financed in part by $1.2 billion in tax and fee increases, on top of a record $8 billion in statewide taxes and fee hikes adopted last year.
-Most of this year’s new levies were included in a revenue bill passed by the Assembly in early July, which then stalled in the Senate for a month.
+Most of this year’s new levies were included in a revenue bill passed by the Assembly but still awaiting action by the state Senate as of early July.

-- A further reduction in allowable itemized deductions for taxpayers earning over $10 million a year.
+* A further reduction in allowable itemized deductions for taxpayers earning over $10 million.
 The wealthiest taxpayers will now be able to claim deductions for only 25 percent of their contributions to charity.
 The additional philantropy tax will raise $100 million this year and $135 million thereafter.

 Paterson claimed that the budget contained “absolutely no borrowing.”
 This is true only in the narrowest technical sense, however.

 Instead of selling deficit bonds to investors, the state will effectively borrow up to $2 billion from taxpayers over the next three years through the tax credit deferrals included in the revenue package.
 Another $1.5 billion will be borrowed during the same period by “amortizing” a portion of the state’s projected contributions to the state pension fund — a gimmick that theoretically could continue in perpetuity, if necessary.